 Developing the future pediatric pharmacist

-After completing the 12-month PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital, residents will be proficient independent general practitioners capable of providing broad pharmacotherapy knowledge to pediatric patient populations.
+After completing the 12-month PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital, you will be a proficient independent general practitioner capable of providing broad pharmacotherapy knowledge to pediatric patient populations.

-The purpose of the PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital is to build on doctor of pharmacy education and outcomes, to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, and to prepare graduates for board certification eligibility and PGY-2 pharmacy residency training.
+The purpose of the PGY-1 Pharmacy Residency at Mayo Eugenio Litta Children's Hospital is to build on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification and eligible for postgraduate year two (PGY-2) pharmacy residency training.

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
 Pediatric pharmacy residents: